edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist-?.md

 As you feel this sense, you are connecting to God - so much so that we are only to conclude one thing: it's you.

+Since you are the God, you are free to choose to see and have for yourself that deep sense of connection.

 Now to answer the question that has been posed in the beginning: *Does God exist?*
 Do you believe?